 Despite careful considerations regarding the instrumentation, the images obtained from an optical device contain defects that must be calibrated to ensure quality during final data extraction.
 Howell (2000) provides a detailed examination of the various image defects that occur.
 Dark Current originates from the thermal noise that all objects contain unless they are at absolute zero.
 As long as molecular motion can still occur, albeit slow, the material will contain minimal thermal energy.
 If the thermal agitation is strong enough, electrons become excited and incorporated into the image signal.
 Image bias is another defect that may trace its origins to variations among pixel gain, or Quantum Efficiency (Howell 2000).
 Individual pixels that comprise an entire image may be more or less efficient at converting photons into electrons relative to an adjacent pixel.
 In order to mitigate the impacts presented by these defects as noted by Howell, we will conduct dark frame subtractions and flat field corrections to our images.

-Berry and Burnell (2000) provide a methodology for performing these data reduction techniques that we intend to follow; however, we will be forced to make adjustments specific to coronal photography.
-The suggested method commences with dark frame subtraction and then flat field corrections may be formed with greater ease.
+Berry and Burnell (2000) provide a methodology for performing these data reduction techniques that we intend to follow; however, we will be forced to make adjustments specific to coronal photography.—Very nice.
+The suggested method (commences with)uses? dark frame subtraction so that? flat field corrections?did you explain what the flat field is? may be formed with greater ease.
 Flat-fields are challenging because their signal is often subtle and difficult to isolate which explains our intention to follow Berry and Burnell’s example to apply that correction in the final stages of image processing.
 Dark frames are composed of two components; a thermal signal accumulated at a temperature dependent rate containing the dark current, and a zero-point bias which is essentially a dark frame taken with zero exposure time to prevent the accumulation of dark current.
 Flat fields require an image of a uniform low-level light source that fills half of the camera’s dynamic range (Berry and Burnell 2000).
 Once we obtain the necessary reference frames to calibrate our image with, the remainder of the work will be completed via the program LabVIEW.
 Utilizing this virtual instrumentation program, I will be responsible for performing the necessary data reduction corrections.
 Subtracting dark frames from the actual image will negate the influence of dark current from the final product.
 Averaging flat fields with the image will ensure a near uniform Quantum Efficiency range for the entire image.
 It will minimize the presence of overly bright spots, or “hot” pixels and cool spots, or “dead” pixels.
 It is our hope that following Berry and Burnell’s example will promote the most effective methodology.